levolak/cartogis-portfolio/.ipynb_checkpoints/portfolio_cartogis-checkpoint.md

     <p>The traffic dataset includes average traffic volumes each year in Helsinki.
 The traffic data is managed by Helsingin kaupunkiynpäristö and is downloaded in csv-format from:</p>
     <p><a href="https://www.avoindata.fi/data/en_GB/dataset/liikennemaarat-helsingissa/resource/a652b375-548a-4ebe-a396-18500595244f">Helsinki Traffic Data</a></p>

-    <p>All the data is handled with Python 3.5 and these libraries for the maps and charts: pandas, geopandas, matplotlib, osmnx, pathlib, contextily, numpy, shapely, mapclassify, os, mpl_toolkits, folium, branca, seaborn, mpl_toolkits, pyproj.</p>
+    <p>All the data is handled with Python 3, and these libraries for the maps and charts were used: pandas, geopandas, matplotlib, osmnx, pathlib, contextily, numpy, shapely, mapclassify, os, mpl_toolkits, folium, branca, seaborn, mpl_toolkits, pyproj.</p>
 </body>
 </html>